 Core Courses: These three courses focus on specialization in the major.
 Here you will begin to focus in your Option’s theme and become further exposed to one region in the world.

-- One Area Studies course: Here you will be exposed to one region in the world.
+- One Area Studies course: You will be exposed to one region in the world.

-- Two Track Core courses: Here you will begin to focus in your Option’s theme.
+- Two Track Core courses: You will begin to focus in your Option’s theme.
 Please note that Track Core classes must be completed on campus at UW-Madison (cannot be taken abroad or transferred into UW-Madison).

 Issues Courses: 15 Credits that focus on depth, providing exposure to the various issues encompassed in each Option.

 Electives in the Major: These remaining 3-4 courses focus on breadth across the field of International Studies.
 Here you will gain some basic knowledge of issues outside of your specialty.
-Select courses from any Options’ ISSUES list to bring the major up to 35 credits.
+Select courses from any Options’ Issues list to bring your major coursework up to 35 credits.

 Students are limited to a maximum of four courses from any one department.
 This rule excludes prerequisites.
 Students should be mindful of cross-listed departments, because the cross-listed departments also count toward the four-course rule.
 For example, IS 318 (cross-listed with Poli Sci) will count in the IS and in the Poli Sci groups.

-Upper level students who are interested in a specific academic topic or are developing an independent research topic with a faculty member are able to enroll in academic credit for these experiences.
+Upper level students who are interested in a specific academic topic or are developing an independent research topic with a faculty member may be able to enroll in directed study courses.
 In order to do this, the student must meet with the IS Major advisor, have a clear plan of action, and fill out the directed study petition form.

 Students who wish to petition the IS Major to consider their internship for credit in the major need to do so within the first two weeks of starting the internship.
-Students should read the information outlined in the procedure for obtaining IS Major credit for an internship and fill out the the internship credit petition form.
+Students should read the information outlined in the procedure for obtaining IS Major credit for an internship and fill out the the internship credit petition form at page 2.